gsoules/MkDocs/digital-archive/docs/administrator/digital-archive-administration.md

 Some changes that you make using Omeka or Digital Archive administrative features, require that you rebuild your site's Elasticsearch indexes.
-This can happen, for example, if you [add a new Omeka element](/administrator/omeka-elements/), or modify a plugin configuration settings such as changing an existing element from private to public or vice-versa.
+This can happen, for example, if you [add a new Omeka element](/administrator/omeka-elements/), or modify a plugin configuration setting such as changing an existing element from private to public or vice-versa.

 Learn about [rebuilding Elasticsearch indexes](/administrator/reindex/).